 Best Twitter API for Market Research

 This question is usually not about collecting the longest feature list.
 It is about choosing a path that makes market research easier to repeat.
-The strongest option is usually the one that lets the team discover live discussion, inspect source context, and turn the result into reusable research output without a heavy integration detour.
+In many teams it is also a softer version of a consumer-intelligence question: how do we discover live discussion, inspect source context, and turn the result into reusable research output without a heavy suite or a heavy integration detour?

 Research fitSource contextRepeatable outputFaster validation